 Each REMIC Pool may also include cash or other eligible assets.
-See The Agreement - Transfer of Assets to REMIC Pool.
+See The Trust Agreement- Transfer of Assets to REMIC Pool.
 In Series with Retail Classes, REMIC Pools usually include non-interest bearing cash deposits in amounts specified in the related Supplement ("Retail Rounding Accounts") to be applied as described in Appendix IV.
+In addition, each trust fund may hold a MACR Pool or other assets that are not part of any REMIC Pool.